TRSx-website/content-ops-starter/content/pages/index.md

     subtitle: Connect your data and empower your organization.
     text: >
-      Unify your data and transform it into actionable insights with solutions that integrate seamlessly across your organization.
-Empower your team with seamless access to information that fuels innovation and growth.
+      Unify your data and transform it into actionable insights with solutions that integrate effortlessly across your organization.
+Empower your team with streamlined access to information that drives innovation and growth.
     media:
       title: Title of the video
       url: /images/placeholder-video.mp4